tcookson0805/HRR13-Cobra/CONTRIBUTING.md

 ## General Workflow

 1. Fork the repo

-1. Cut a namespaced feature branch from master
+2. Cut a namespaced feature branch from stage
   - feat/...
   - fix/...
   - docs/...